CLT for generalized patterned random matrices: a unified approach: Applications of Theorem

-\subsection{Classical Patterned Random Matrices:}
+\subsection{Classical patterned random matrices}

-In this section, we consider some common patterned matrices.
-To make the calculations simpler, we primarily focus on $N(n)=n$ and $\Delta_n=[N]^2$, but it can be easily seen that the same conclusions hold for all other choices of $\Delta_n$ which satisfying Assumption \ref{assump: existence Delta}.
-2pt \textbf{(i) Wigner matrix:} Girko was the first to study the linear eigenvalue statistics of Wigner matrices \cite{girko_wignerbook}.
-He obtained CLT type results using Stieltjes transform and martingale techniques and showed that the limiting law is Gaussian.
-Later, various results on the LES of Wigner matrices were obtained for different modes of convergence and with different types of entries.
-For an overview, see \cite{johansson1998}, \cite{soshnikov1998tracecentral}, \cite{lytova2009central} and \cite{sosoe_wong_2013}.
-For results on the band and sparse Wigner matrices, see \cite{anderson2006clt}, \cite{li2013central} and \cite{shcherbina2015}.
-For more recent results, see \cite{Li_Xu_WignerLES_2021}, \cite{wang_yao_Wigner_2021}.
-As observed in \cite{Massey_Miller_2007_Palin_Toeplitz}, the behaviour of Toeplitz, Hankel and circulant matrices differ from Wigner matrices as the number of independent entries is $O(n^2)$ for Wigner matrices whereas it is $O(n)$ for the other patterned matrices.
-This makes the scaling $\frac{1}{\sqrt{n}}$ infeasible to study the fluctuations of its LES.
-It is well known, that the appropriate scaling for Wigner matrix is $1/n^0$, and as an implication, for Wigner matrices $\eta_p$ defined in (\ref{eqn:eta_p}) converges to the Dirac delta distribution.
-2pt \textbf{(ii) Symmetric Toepltiz matrix:} To the best of our knowledge, Chatterjee \cite{chatterjee2009fluctuations} was the first to study the LES of symmetric Toeplitz matrices with random entries.
-He showed that for test functions $\phi(x) = x^{p_n}$, where $p_n = o(\log n/ \log \log n)$, the LES of symmetric Toeplitz matrices with Gaussian input entries converge to a Gaussian distribution under the total variation norm.
-Later, Liu et al. \cite{liu2012fluctuations} studied the LES for symmetric band Toeplitz matrices for independent entries and diagonal entries as zero.
+In this subsection, we prove CLT for the LES of classical patterned random matrices.
+For all the matrices considered in this subsection, $N(n)=n$.
+We write the detailed proof for the non-banded case, but it can also be easily seen that the same arguments hold for the banded case as well as other choices of $\Delta_n$ satisfying Assumption \ref{assump: existence Delta}.
+The approach we adopt here is to present a brief literature overview on the LES of the patterned random matrix along with the new proof using Theorem \ref{thm: always normal}.

+\textbf{(i) Symmetric Toeplitz matrix:} Chatterjee \cite{chatterjee2009fluctuations} was the first to study the LES of symmetric Toeplitz matrices with random entries.
+He showed that for test functions $\phi(x) = x^{p_n}$, where $p_n = o(\log n/ \log \log n)$, the LES of symmetric Toeplitz matrices with independent Gaussian input entries converges to a Gaussian distribution under the total variation norm.
+Later, Liu et al. \cite{liu2012fluctuations} studied the LES of symmetric band Toeplitz matrices for non-Gaussian entries and diagonal entries as zero.
 They showed that for fixed polynomials, the LES converges in distribution to a Gaussian distribution.
-The techniques in \cite{liu2012fluctuations} are only applicable for band Toeplitz matrices with the bandwidth $b_n$ such that $b_n/n \rightarrow b$ as $n \rightarrow \infty$, and not for anti-band Toeplitz matrices.
-Here, we provide a generalization of the results in \cite{liu2012fluctuations} to include a large number of variations, such as the \textit{Skyline matrix} and anti-band matrices.
+The techniques in \cite{liu2012fluctuations} are only applicable for band Toeplitz matrices with the bandwidth $b_n$ such that $b_n/n \rightarrow b$ as $n \rightarrow \infty$, and are not applicable for anti-band Toeplitz matrices.

-We present the case of the usual Toeplitz matrix.
+To simplify the calculations, we present the case of the usual symmetric Toeplitz matrix but the same idea also works for banded and anti-banded Toeplitz matrices of bandwidth $\Theta(n)$.
 Consider the sets